LiveMore equity release plans reviewed (and calculator)

 Benefits of LiveMore equity release

-Free valuations: All LiveMore equity release plans offer free valuations on initial borrowing, regardless of the property's value.
+Free valuations: All LiveMore equity release plans offer free valuations on initial borrowing, for properties valued up to £2,000,000.

 I love this feature because it takes all the risk away from you.
 If there are any unforeseen issues with the survey, you will not have to pay anything upfront, and you will not be liable for paying a penny should you decide not to proceed.